PreviousErik/Unity_Console/README.md

 ### Player reference

-You can get a reference to the player by overriding the GetPlayerReference() in your console extention, and you can use this as a references in your *console-commands*.
+You can get a reference to the player by overriding the GetPlayerReference() in your console extension, and you can use this as a references in your *console-commands*.

 > [!NOTE]
 > As of right now, this is not implemented fully, and will not work.